xcite-db/Unquery/README.md

 The full language manual is at here: [Language Reference](https://github.com/xcite-db/Unquery/blob/main/LANGUAGE-REFERENCE.adoc)

+Also, check out the [tutorial](https://github.com/xcite-db/Unquery/blob/main/TUTORIAL.adoc) for more examples.

 ### Other programming languages

 *Having a command line utility is cool.
 But I want to use it in a Python/NodeJS/C++ project.
 Do you plan to have language bindings for those languages?*